Boys and their Potty Issues

 Years ago I fell in love with the X-box version of “Gauntlet.”
 As often when you love something, my friends and I started including game quotes in our every day interactions.
 Who doesn’t love “Blue Warrior needs food badly?”
 When one of us did something new or brilliant it was “Green Valkyrie has gained a level.”
 With whatever character was our character.
 Ah, the fun we have.

 Now my boys are slightly obsessed with “Skylanders.”
-Evan often says “The Water Element is stronger in this zone” (when in the pool) or “The Undead Element is stronger in this zone” (at night).
+Tornado E often says “The Water Element is stronger in this zone” (when in the pool) or “The Undead Element is stronger in this zone” (at night).
 It’s rather quite brilliant and cute.

 Or it was.

-Until Sean came up with “The Penis Element is stronger in this zone.”
+Until Tornado S came up with “The Penis Element is stronger in this zone.”
 He repeats it often because he finds it funny.

 Sometimes I think I’m raising Frat boys.
 Heaven help me.